 A national criminal background check with fingerprints must be conducted on all individuals providing case management, personal care attendant services, or transition services in accordance with Title 23 of the Mississippi Administrative Code.
-Waiver specific provider compliance requirements are detailed in Part 208 of the code.
+Waiver specific provider enrollment and compliance requirements for these providers can be found in Rule 2.3 (pages 40-46) of Part 208 of the Administrative Code available at https://medicaid.ms.gov/wp-content/uploads/2014/01/Admin-Code-Part-208.pdf.
 Compliance with mandatory background check requirements is ensured through post payment audit activities as outlined in Appendix I of this waiver.
+The Mississippi Division of Medicaid is responsible for the credentialing of all providers and for ensuring that background checks are conducted on owners/operations in accordance with the regulations.
+Provider agencies are responsible for ensuring background checks are conducted on their employees in accordance with Part 208 of the MS Medicaid Administrative Code.

-b.
+- b.
 Abuse Registry Screening.
-Specify whether the state requires the screening of individuals who provide waiver services through a state-maintained abuse registry (select one):

-No. The state does not conduct abuse registry screening.
+Specify whether the state requires the screening of individuals who provide waiver services through a state-maintained abuse registry (select one): - No. The state does not conduct abuse registry screening.